Understanding Uncertainty Sampling via Equivalent Loss: Problem Setup

-For uncertainty sampling algorithms, a key component is an uncertainty function/measure $U(\theta; X):\mathcal{X} \rightarrow [0, \infty)$.
+For uncertainty sampling algorithms, a key component is an uncertainty function/measure $U(\theta; X):\mathcal{X} \rightarrow (0, 1]$.
 The uncertainty function quantifies the uncertainty about a sample $X$ given the model parameter $\theta$.
-The specification of the uncertainty function usually depends on both the underlying hypothesis class $\mathcal{F}$ and the loss function $l$ \citep{dagan1995committee, culotta2005reducing, dasgupta2005analysis, balcan2007margin, mussmann2018uncertainty, raj2022convergence, tifrea2022uniform}.
-The general idea is to spend more querying efforts on those samples that the current model is uncertain about, in the hope to maximize the improvement of the model learning.
+In this paper, we assume that the uncertainty is almost surely bounded.
+In the context of uncertainty sampling, this uncertainty also serves as the probability that the label of some sample is queried.
+Here we assume $U$ to be strictly positive to ease our later analysis.
+The specification of the uncertainty function usually depends on both the underlying hypothesis class $\mathcal{F}$ and the loss function $\ell$ \citep{dagan1995committee, culotta2005reducing, dasgupta2005analysis, balcan2007margin, mussmann2018uncertainty, raj2022convergence, tifrea2022uniform}.
+The general idea is to spend more querying efforts on those samples that the current model is uncertain about, in the hope of maximizing the improvement of the model learning.

+\paragraph{Surrogate property.} Before we dive into the detailed discussions of the uncertainty sampling algorithm, we present the definition of surrogate loss and related results in \citet{bartlett2006convexity}.
+The introduction of such a surrogate property is to compare which loss functions are ``suitable'' for the binary classification problem.
+The practical goal of training a binary classifier is commonly to achieve a high classification accuracy, i.e., to optimize the binary loss $\ell_{01}(\hat{Y}, Y) \coloneqq \mathbbm{1}(\mathrm{sgn}(\hat{Y})\neq Y)$.
+While the binary loss is computationally intractable in general \citep{arora1997hardness}, the margin loss, the logistic loss, and the cross-entropy loss can all be viewed as a \textit{surrogate} loss of the binary loss that enjoys better computational structure, such as convexity.